Types of eCommerce business models – Everything You Need to Know

 2. Business-to-Customers (B2C)

 The Business-to-customer model is related to the transactions between business and end consumers.
 This model mainly includes retail eCommerce trade.
 The elimination of physical stores is the biggest rationale for this model.

 It’s been close to 19 years since Jeff Bezos (founder of Amazon) launched his online bookstore in a 400 square foot garage.
 Today, Amazon is one of the largest companies in the US.
 It operates across the world with a stock valuation greater than most Fortune 500 companies.

 In this digital age, the B2C model has evolved to a great extent because of its 24*7 availability.

-A study by KPMG states that 58% of the online customer shop online because they can buy at any hour of the day.
-But, a barrier to B2C growth can be complexity and cost of logistics.
+A study by KPMG states that 58% of online customers shop online because they can buy at any hour of the day.
+But, a barrier to B2C growth can be the complexity and cost of logistics.

 Key Takeaway: It is important for businesses that they integrate data analytics and social supply chains to lower the costs.
 Also, SMB’s can opt for a logistics platform to ensure smooth functioning.